xdaDaveShaw/xdaDaveShaw.github.io/blog/_posts/2020-12-11-snowpi-in-fsharp.md

 #### Colour Wipe

-This program is ported directly from the Python sample:
+This program is ported directly from the Python sample with a slight F# twist:

 ```fsharp
 let colorWipe col =